calimero-archive/docs/docs/tutorial/bridging-ft-token.md

 export ACCOUNT_ID="YOUR_ACCOUNT_ID"
 ```
 - Replace `YOUR_REGISTER_ACCOUNT_ID` is the account name you receive when you create your NEAR wallet account
-- Replace `YOUR_CALLER_ACCOUNT_ID`  with account name that calls the function.
+- Replace `YOUR_CALLER_ACCOUNT_ID`  with the account name that calls the function.
 This can be similar to `REGISTER_ACCOUNT_ID`
 - Replace `YOUR_SHARD_ID` with your shard name
-- Replace `YOUR_ACCOUNT_ID` with value of the account ID you want to check the balance for
+- Replace `YOUR_ACCOUNT_ID` with the value of the account ID you want to check the balance for

-After setting the environmental variables, you can access them in following commands.
+After setting the environment variables, you can access them in the following commands.

 ## Step 9: Registering the Account from the Wallet